shardeum/ldrpc-docker/README.md

 A docker compose setup for running the JSON-RPC server in LD (Local Data) mode with all of its dependencies

+Note: this setup is still a WIP and is not ready for production use.

 ## Prerequisites

 - Docker